Categories and Criteria: Any Medium

 (click on categories for descriptions and judging criteria)

+The selected stories shall demonstrate excellence, creativity, and journalistic merit in the presentation of an arts and entertainment story.
+Two separate entries per journalist may be submitted.
 Each entry should be accompanied by a short explanation of the story and how it developed.
-Details should include the story's chronology and circumstances affecting its gathering and presentation as well as the resources (money and time) available to complete the story.
+Details should include the story's chronology and circumstances affecting its gathering and presentation as well as the resources (money/time) available to complete.

 Evaluation Scale / Main Factors

-30% The substance and relevance of the story.
+20% The substance of the story.

 30% How well the story is told.